 The Texas Commission on Environmental Quality (TCEQ) administers the Alternative Fueling Facilities Program (AFFP) as part of the Texas Emissions Reduction Plan.
 AFFP provides grants for 50% of eligible costs, up to $600,000, to construct, reconstruct, or acquire a facility to store, compress, or dispense alternative fuels in Texas air quality nonattainment areas.
 Qualified alternative fuels include biodiesel, electricity, natural gas, hydrogen, propane, and fuel mixtures containing at least 85% methanol (M85).
 The entity receiving the grant must agree to make the fueling station available to people and organizations not associated with the grantee during certain times.
 Additional terms and conditions apply.
 This program ends August 31, 2017.
-Funds are not currently available for fiscal year 2015-2016 (verified July 2015).
 For more information, see the TCEQ Alternative Fueling Facilities Program website.
 (Reference Texas Statutes, Health and Safety Code 386 and 393 and Texas Administrative Code 114.660-114.662)

 Clean School Bus Program

 Any school district or charter school may receive a grant through the Texas Commission on Environmental Quality (TCEQ) to pay for the incremental costs to install diesel oxidation catalysts, diesel particulate filters, emission-reducing add-on equipment, and other emissions reduction technologies in qualified school buses.
 Furthermore, funds may also be used to purchase qualifying fuels, including any liquid or gaseous fuel or additive registered or verified by the U.S. Environmental Protection Agency (other than standard gasoline or diesel) that provides particulate matter emission reductions.
 The program expires on August 31, 2019.
 Additional rules and conditions apply.
-Funds are not currently available for fiscal year 2015-2016 (verified July 2015).
 For more information, see the TCEQ Clean School Bus Program website.
 (Reference Texas Administrative Code 114.640-114.648)

 Clean Fleet Grants

 The Texas Commission on Environmental Quality (TCEQ) administers the Texas Clean Fleet Program (TCFP) as part of the Texas Emissions Reduction Plan.
 TCFP encourages owners of fleets containing diesel vehicles to permanently remove the vehicles from the road and replace them with alternative fuel vehicles (AFVs) or hybrid electric vehicles (HEVs).
 Grants are available to fleets to offset the incremental cost of such replacement projects.
 An entity that operates a fleet of at least 75 vehicles, including at least 20 diesel-powered vehicles, and that commits to placing 20 or more qualifying vehicles in service for use entirely in Texas during a given calendar year may be eligible.
 Qualifying AFV or HEV replacements must reduce emissions of nitrogen oxides or other pollutants by at least 25% as compared to baseline levels and must replace vehicles that meet operational and fuel usage requirements.
 Neighborhood electric vehicles do not qualify.
 This program ends August 31, 2017, and is restricted to certain counties.
-Funds are not currently available for fiscal year 2015-2016 (verified July 2015).
 For more information, including current application periods, see the TCEQ Texas Clean Fleet Program website.
 (Reference Texas Statutes, Health and Safety Code 386 and 392 and Texas Administrative Code 114.650-114.658)

 Liquefied Petroleum Gas (Propane) Vehicle and Equipment Incentive - Propane Council of Texas

-Propane vehicle incentives are available to private fleets with three or more vehicles that have not previously used propane as motor fuel.
+Propane vehicle incentives are available to private fleets or non-profits with three or more vehicles.
 New dedicated propane vehicles and aftermarket conversions are eligible for an incentive equal to the incremental cost, up to $7,500.
 Each fleet is limited to $15,000 in total incentive awards.

 Additionally, an incentive up to $1,000 is available for each new or converted propane commercial mower operated by public and private entities (excluding state agencies).
-Applicants are limited to five incentive awards.
+Applicants are limited to seven incentive awards.

 All conversion systems for vehicles and mowers must be certified through the U.S. Environmental Protection Agency or the California Air Resources Board.
 Incentives must be coordinated through participating dealers and installers the Railroad Commission of Texas licenses to sell, install, or service propane systems, vehicles, and commercial mowers.
 All vehicles and mowers must be registered and operated in Texas.
 Additional terms and conditions apply.
 For more information, see the Propane Council of Texas website.